Arabic hip-hop: Musical Influence

-International influence: Raï
+Raï

 Certain regional variations of the music, notably French and Northern African styles, incorporate influences from the musical genre known as Raï, "a form of folk music that originated in Oran, Algeria from Bedouin shepherds, mixed with Spanish, French, African and Arabic musical forms, which dates back to the 1930s."

 In the Netherlands, Raï has gained popularity, especially among migrants from North Africa.
 Artists such as Dystinct, Boef and Numidia have incorporated elements of Raï into their music.
 Iliass Mansouri, also known as Dystinct, is a Belgian-Moroccan artist with significant popularity in the Netherlands.
 Dystinct is known for blending Raï melodies with R&B, trap music, and Afrobeat.
 Songs like TekTek and Business feature Arabic instruments and scales, common in Raï.
 Sofiane Youssef Samir Boussaadia, professionally known as Boef, is a French-Algerian rapper.
 In his song "Habiba" he incorporates beat structures influenced by Raï.
 Numidia El Morabet, also known as Numidia, is a Dutch-Moroccan singer.
 Her song "Dana", a collaboration with Ali B, Cheb Rayan, and R3HAB, reflects Raï melodic structures and rhythms.

 The genre's growing popularity in the Netherlands is also reflected by several concerts in the country, featuring Raï or artists influenced by it.
-On January 13, 2024, the famous Algerian Raï band Raïna Raï performed at het Zonnehuis in Amsterdam, combining rock instruments with traditional Algerian rhythms.
-On December 7, 2024, Swedish-Lebanese artist Maher Zain performed at the RAI Theater in Amsterdam.
+On 13 January 2024, the famous Algerian Raï band Raïna Raï performed at het Zonnehuis in Amsterdam, combining rock instruments with traditional Algerian rhythms.
+On 7 December 2024, Swedish-Lebanese artist Maher Zain performed at the RAI Theater in Amsterdam.
 His work incorporates musical elements that resonate with Raï influences.

+International Influence

+Linguistically, utilizing a blend of languages increased the accessibility of Arabic hip-hop to broader, international audiences.
+Amid historical events of protest, such as the Arab Spring, increasing accessibility would strengthen Arabic resistance.
+In addition to accessibility, it would also call attention to global policies that directly influenced Arab life.

+The subject of American Muslim hip-hop has forged countless Arab identities on a global scale via religious empowerment.
+For Sunni artist Yasiin Bey, including verses of the Quran in his music means blessing his work as it is released to the public.
+Religion is a fundamental component of Arabic identity.

-Political and social influence
+Political and Social Influence

 Much of the hip-hop generated in the Arab World deals with a mix of social circumstances, such as poverty, violence, and drug use, as well as political reality, insofar as this is possible given censorship.
 The hip-hop of Palestine in particular has generated much interest in this respect and the music is considered a means of opposition.
 For example, the song "Meen Erhabe" by DAM aligns itself with opposition to the Israeli occupation, and was referred to critically as a "theme song for Hamas".